 Many of these comments and responses below were provided under an old Provincial planning and policy framework, prior to the Provincial changes.
-The draft policies being considered from time will be updated and brought forward as part of Peel 2041.
+The draft policies being considered were updated and brought forward as part of Peel 2051.

 - Planning for New Directions: Transportation Discussion Paper